pyvista/pyvista/docs/getting-started/simple.rst

 Plotting
 ~~~~~~~~

-``vista`` includes numerous plotting routines that are intended to be intuitive
+PyVista includes numerous plotting routines that are intended to be intuitive
 and highly controllable with ``matplotlib`` similar syntax and keyword
 arguments.
-To get started, try out the :func:`vista.plot` convenience method that is binded
+To get started, try out the :func:`pyvista.plot` convenience method that is binded
-to each ``vista`` data object:
+to each PyVista data object:

 .. testcode:: python

-    import vista
+    import pyvista
-    from vista import examples
+    from pyvista import examples

     data = examples.load_airplane()
     data.plot(screenshot='airplane.png')